coenttb/swift-html-to-pdf/README.md

 # HtmlToPdf

-HtmlToPdf provides an easy-to-use interface for printing HTML to PDF on iOS and macOS.
+HtmlToPdf provides an easy-to-use interface for concurrently printing HTML to PDF on iOS and macOS.

 ## Features